asr1/digital-garden/src/site/notes/Misc/Build It For Life.md

 But there's a problem.

-If I sell you a vacuum that lasts for 60 years, and everyone buys one, now I can't sell anymore vacuums.
+If I sell you a vacuum that lasts for 60 years, and everyone buys one, now I can't sell any more vacuums.

 So I sell vacuum maintenance.
 But even then, you  only need maintenance every so often.
 I don't get repeat customers if I sell high quality appliances.